claramunro-zz/Haiku-Checker/README.md

 # Haiku Checker

 ## Description
-A webpage that takes 3 indivivual lines of user input, each input is for each line in the Haiku, and checks to see if the result is infact a Haiku.
+A webpage that takes 3 individual lines of user input, each input is for each line in the Haiku, and checks to see if the result is infact a Haiku.

 ## Specifications